Address book

 Right-click on this contact.

-If you want to disable the notification before the user's status is changed, right-click on this contact and select the option Don't notify when user goes online.
+If you wish to disable the notification before the subscriber's status changes, right-click on it and select .

 As soon as the user's status changes, you will receive a notification with an option to make a call or send a message.